 Tarragon leaves have a licorice-like aroma and is widely used in French and Mediterranean cuisines.
 Although it enhances the flavour of many foods, it can be very intense if used excessively, therefore the herb should be added in small amounts.

-Health benefits: The Tarragon leaf is rich in phytonutrients as well antioxidants that are indispensable for optimum health.
-It helps to lower blood-sugar levels, prevents from heart attack, and stroke, and it may help cure insomnia.
-It is rich source of vitamins such as vitamin-C, vitamin-A as well as B-complex and excellent source of minerals like calcium, manganese, iron, magnesium, copper, potassium, and zinc.
+The Tarragon leaf is rich in phytonutrients as well as antioxidants that are great for the overall health of our bodies.
+It helps to lower blood sugar levels, prevents heart attack, and stroke, and it may help cure insomnia.
+It is a rich source of vitamins such as vitamin-C, vitamin-A as well as B-complex and an excellent source of minerals like calcium, manganese, iron, magnesium, copper, potassium, and zinc.

 Star Anise Ground is a dominant spice in Chinese five spice powder native from the southwest o China and used in many Oriental recipes.
 It can be mixed with other species to give an Asian seasoning to many dishes.
 It is considered an essential ingredient in Chinese duck and pork recipes.
 Its liquorice-like flavour is similar to that of aniseed and fennel.
 Star anise ground is more practical when using it as a spice rub and in baking.
 Ground star anise has a red-brown colour and is more versatile than star anise whole.
 It can be used in breads, pastries and in many desserts due to is unique, sweet and licorice flavour.

 Parsley flakes are a versatile and popular rich forest green herb, and one of the most widely used herbs in Western cooking.
 It has a mild, refreshing and sweet flavour that complements many dishes and combines well with other herbs.